Roads threaten Indonesia’s last Tiger territory

 In the years since, it’s been some good news and some bad news for Kerinci Seblat National Park.

-Canceled Roads
+Cancelled Roads

 In 2016, UNESCO identified 12 planned or proposed road projects in four zones of the park.
 Now, park officials say, the list of road expansion projects of concern has been whittled down to five.
 And of those, four are cancelled.
 The only project currently set to go forward is the improvement of an existing road, which runs from Sandaran Agung mountain across to Tapan near the West coast.